nutanix/ntnx-api-cmdlet-help/md/en-US/Set-VM.md

 PS C:\> Get-VM -Uuid $vmUuid | Set-VM -Name NewName | Wait-Task
 ```

-Updates the name to NewName for the VM $vmUuid then waits for the task to be completed.
+Updates the VM name to NewName with UUID as $vmUuid and waits for the task to be completed.

 ## PARAMETERS